-What can I do right now as an individual?
+What might I do as an individual?

 Starting with people you know well in your immediate circle and using the outline of the one-on-one meeting process below or what you are comfortable with, talk to your inner circle of family and friends and work your way out to people who may require more attention and then to further and further reaches of your social circle.
 As a target, ask yourself how many people you would be willing to talk to see a change in the administration of our country which affects the entire world.
 Itís alright to talk to people who already are on the same page politically.
-What you may want to do is get a Boston Tea Party going for a number of people at once and encourage them to continue sharing the data with their friends, families and contacts locally and nationwide.
+What you may want to do is get a party going for a number of people at once and encourage them to continue sharing the data with their friends, families and contacts locally and nationwide.

 Tell them that you are concerned about whatís going on, that you want to talk to them, and set up a meeting time.
 When you meet ask their concerns, explain that you are interested in citizens knowing as much as possible before November, that you love your country, and you want to make a difference.

 v Invitation: Setting the meeting time to talk to a friend, family member or citizen